aelyidse/Odin/README.md

 ## Project Overview

-ODIN (Optical Directed Energy Interception Network) is an advanced directed energy weapon system designed for precision targeting and engagement.
+ODIN (Optical Directed Energy Interception Network) is an advanced directed energy weapon system concept designed for precision targeting and engagement.
 The system utilizes multiple high-power fiber lasers with sophisticated beam control, alignment mechanisms, and advanced sensing capabilities to deliver concentrated energy to targets with unprecedented accuracy and effectiveness.
-This SDK provides a comprehensive set of tools for simulating, analyzing, and optimizing the performance of the ODIN system.
+This SDK provides a comprehensive set of tools for designing, simulating, analyzing,prototyping, optimizing and manufacturing the  the ODIN system.

 ## Key Features